- Winchester Public Schools

 Doctrinally, Seventh-Day Adventists are heirs of the interfaith Millerite movement of the 1840s.
 Seventh-Day Adventists are Christians who observe Saturday as their Sabbath, which begins at sunset on Friday and ends at sunset on Saturday.
 Adventists follow certain dietary restrictions that include not eating pork and certain seafood.

-Note: Throughout the school year, members of Jewish and Seventh-Day Adventist families value public education highly and accept the fact that some school events will be scheduled during their Sabbath; however, schools serving Jewish and Seventh-Day Adventist students will want to avoid scheduling major events, such as proms and graduation ceremonies, at any time on Friday evening or on Saturday before 9 p.m.
+Note: Throughout the school year, members of Seventh-Day Adventist families value public education highly and accept the fact that some school events will be scheduled during their Sabbath; however, schools serving Seventh-Day Adventist students will want to avoid scheduling major events, such as proms and graduation ceremonies, at any time on Friday evening or on Saturday before 9 p.m.